ria-ee/X-Road-EE-docs/md/ig-xlb_x-road_external_load_balancer_installation_guide.md

 * The server authentication key is accessible and that the OCSP response for the certificate is `good`.
 This requires a running `xroad-signer` service in good condition.
 * The `serverconf` database is accessible.
+* The `global configuration` is valid and not expired.

 Each of these status checks has a separate timeout of 5 seconds.
 If the status check fails to produce a response in this time, it will be considered a health check failure and will cause a `HTTP 500` response.